 This week saw the launch of the Nordic-Baltic Network on Climate, Peace and Security, an initiative anchored in the Climate-related Peace and Security Risks project co-led by SIPRI and the Norwegian Institute of International Affairs (NUPI).
 The launch took place virtually on 9 June.

 The aim of the network is to create a space for research cooperation and knowledge sharing and to support member states from the region who serve on the United Nations Security Council and other multilateral and regional bodies.

-Dan Smith, Director of SIPRI, and Ulf Sverdrup, Director of NUPI, provided introductory remarks.
-Norwegian State Secretary of Foreign Affairs, Audun Halvorsen, addressed the network, highlighting climate change as a priority during Norway's seat on the UN Security Council (2021-2022).
-PRIO's Halvard Buhaug followed with a presentation on the security implications of climate change, outlining research and reviews on climate and security.
+Dan Smith, SIPRI Director, and Ulf Sverdrup, Director of NUPI, provided introductory remarks.
+Audun Halvorsen, Norwegian State Secretary of Foreign Affairs, addressed the network, highlighting climate change as a priority during Norway's seat on the UN Security Council (2021–22).
+Halvard Buhaug from the Peace Research Institute Oslo (PRIO) followed with a presentation on the security implications of climate change, outlining research and reviews on climate and security.

-The network consists of the following twelve institutions: Danish Institute of International Affairs (DIIS); Estonian Foreign Policy Institute (EFPI); Finnish Institute of International Affairs (FIIA); Crisis Management Institute (CMI); Institute of International Affairs (IIA), University of Iceland; Institute for Sustainability Studies, University of Iceland Latvia; Latvian Institute of International Affairs (LIIA); Institute of International Relations and Political Science of Vilnius University (TSPMI); Peace Research Institute Oslo (PRIO); Norwegian Institute of International Affairs (NUPI); Norwegian University of Life Sciences (MNBU); Stockholm International Peace Research Institute (SIPRI).
+The network consists of the following 12 institutions: Danish Institute of International Affairs (DIIS); Estonian Foreign Policy Institute (EFPI); Finnish Institute of International Affairs (FIIA); Crisis Management Institute (CMI); Institute of International Affairs (IIA), University of Iceland; Institute for Sustainability Studies, University of Iceland Latvia; Latvian Institute of International Affairs (LIIA); Institute of International Relations and Political Science of Vilnius University (TSPMI); PRIO; NUPI; Norwegian University of Life Sciences (MNBU); and SIPRI.